mattsousaa/Self_Driving_Cars_Specialization/README.md

 # Self_Driving_Vehicle_Control

-Final project of the Introduction to Self-Driving Cars Course provided by the University of Toronto.
+This is the final project assignment of introduction to Self-Driving Cars Course offered by University of Toronto on Coursera.
+The "controller2d.py" file contains a controller object.
+The final result can be consulted on YouTube through the link: https://www.youtube.com/watch?v=OMtp3IUQzX0.